bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .forEach you need to create the function, variables and if statement if needed for it to cycle through .map does all of it for you

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function accepts callbacks callback functions are functions that you can use inside a function (higher order function)

 3. What is closure?
+closure is when you grab information from outside the local scope

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. default implicit explicit new

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? it pulls the params from the parent class into the current class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions